[Minor revision–posted 11/11/22 (replaces 2/3/21 edition)]

 • Employee with one or more years of service – Annually to evaluate performance from March 1 through February 28.
 Annual performance evaluations are to be completed no later than April 15.

-• Supervisor transfer or termination – Prior to a supervisor leaving their current supervisory position to work for another department within the university or terminate employment from the university, the supervisor should conduct an evaluation for all employees under his/her supervision when at least 120 days have passed since the last evaluation was completed.
+• Supervisor transfer or termination – Prior to a supervisor leaving their current supervisory position to work for another department within the university or terminating employment from the university, the supervisor should conduct an evaluation for all employees under their supervision when at least 120 days have passed since the last evaluation was completed.

 • Employee transfer – Prior to an employee leaving their position to work for another department within the university, the current supervisor should conduct an evaluation for that employee when at least 120 days have passed since the last evaluation was completed.